anurajbh/Argon-Assault/README.md

 # Argon-Assault

-Welcome to Argon Assault, a game created for the Udemy course, "The Complete C# Unity Developer 3D(by Ben Tristem and Rick Davidson, GameDev.tv)".
+Welcome to Argon Assault, a 3D On Rails Shooter prototype created in Unity.
+This prototype was created for the Udemy Course "The Complete C# Unity Developer 3D" (Ben Tristem and Rick Davidson, Gamedev.tv).

-Argon Assault is an on-rails shooter, set in space.
-The player has to control their ship whilst traversing a mine on an astroid.
-The mine is being looted by pirates, and the player gains points by stopping their ships.
+The player pilots a spaceship through a mine located on an asteroid.
+The asterioid is currently being raided by pirates, and the player can gain points by shooting at the pirates.

-The project is currently nearing completion.